 1. Creating a study timetable in advance:

-Set study goals for yourself and specify what you are planning to do each day for attaining those goals.
+Set study goals for yourself and specify what you are planning to do each day to attain those goals.
 One of the important strategies that have been proven to enhance learning is practice.
 This strategy includes spacing out the study sessions over a long period of time.

 2. Find what works for you: